Statistical biases in measurements with multiple candidates: Recommendations

 \section{Recommendations}

-}{ 1em} {In the following recommendations are given.} \begin{enumerate} \itemsep{-0.2em} \item Analysts should know how many multiple candidates appear in their selection and to which category they belong\withSections{ (see in Section~\ref{Sec:Defs})}. \item In all cases the handling of multiple candidates should be performed after the full selection has been applied. \item Analysts should study the various techniques and select that which minimises the biases and the total uncertainty. \item Not doing anything usually avoids biases at the price of a slightly higher background level.
+}{ 1em} {In the following recommendations are given.} \begin{enumerate} \itemsep{-0.2em} \item Analysts should report the candidate multiplicity and to which category the candidates belong\withSections{ (see in Section~\ref{Sec:Defs})}{}.
+It should be specified if they contribute to (and potentially bias) the signal component or only to the background. \item The handling of multiple candidates should be performed after the full selection has been applied. \item Analysts should study the available techniques and select that which minimises the biases and the total uncertainty. \item Not doing anything usually avoids biases at the price of a slightly higher background level.
 The effect on the statistical uncertainty is usually negligible.
 In presence of many events with overlapping candidates, the uncertainty coverage should be checked using pseudoexperiments. \item If overlaps with signal are present, it should be checked whether they behave signal- or background-like.
-If neither, a dedicated fit component is required to avoid biases. \item Any candidate removal technique can cause biases which need to be studied and may require a correction.
-Differences between the signal and simulation or a control samples should be assessed and a systematic uncertainty assigned. \item In case of arbitration using a best candidate selection, additional biases can be due to the choice of the discriminating variable.
-This technique is discouraged.
-A systematic uncertainty should be assigned. \item If arbitration is nevertheless chosen, analysts should demonstrate that it improves the precision of the measurement. \item The most important prescription is that analysts should have a strategy and describe it in the publication.
+If neither, a dedicated fit component is required to avoid biases. \item A candidate-removal technique is a selection requirement.
+It has an associated signal efficiency which should be reported. \item Any candidate-removal technique can cause biases which need to be studied and may require a correction.
+Differences between the signal and simulation or a control samples should be assessed and a systematic uncertainty assigned. \item In case of arbitration using a best-candidate selection, additional biases can be due to the choice of the discriminating variable.
+This technique is discouraged. \item If arbitration is nevertheless chosen, analysts should demonstrate that it improves the precision of the measurement and assign a systematic uncertainty. \item The most important recommendation is that analysts should have a strategy and describe it in the publication.
 If there is a possibility for any bias a systematic uncertainty should be assessed. \end{enumerate}

 \withSections{